 Many of their summers together were spent on their island Klovharu, in the Finnish archipelago, highlighted in film and writing by the couple themselves.
 They also travelled around the world, always documenting their journeys on film.

 They worked extensively together, and had individual studios in the same building in central Helsinki.
-Their work includes many ambitious projects such as the Moominhouse and other 3D pieces.
+Their work includes many ambitious projects such as the Moominhouse and other 3D pieces, now available at the Moomin Museum in Tampere.
 They also supported each other’s individual careers.

 Tove, Tuulikki and Pentti Eistola building the five-storey Moominhouse in the 1970s